Cleveland Medical Malpractice Attorneys Taking a Stand Against Doctors Failing to Quickly Recognize and Treat Aneurysms

 Of course, if signs and symptoms of a brain aneurysm are missed, or if medical personnel fail to take action promptly to deal with a brain aneurysm, the results can be catastrophic.
 At The Eisen Law Firm, we have successfully represented clients with severe injuries caused by the failure to diagnose and properly treat brain aneurysms.
 We have access to top-notch experts who can determine whether medical negligence occurred and whether proper intervention would have prevented a serious injury or death from brain aneurysms or other brain bleeds.
-A seven-figure settlement was reached when medical professionals failed to recognize a brain bleed from a patient who was on Heparin.
+The Eisen Law Firm recently reached a seven-figure settlement when medical professionals failed to recognize a brain bleed from a patient who was on Heparin.
 The man must live with severe disabilities the rest of his life.

 Call for a free consultation with a Cleveland medical malpractice attorney if you or someone you love was hurt by a brain aneurysm and did not receive proper medical attention